AdaCore/Ada_Drivers_Library/README.md

 2. License
 ----------

-All files are provided under a non-restrictive Berkeley Software Distribution (BSD) license.
+The Drivers are provided under a non-restrictive Berkeley Software Distribution (BSD) license.
 As such, and within the conditions required by the license, the files are available both for proprietary ("commercial") and non-proprietary use.

-For details, see the "License" section in the release notes accompanying the HAL drivers provided by ST Microelectronics.
+The Services layer (as opposed to the main AdaCore repository) is provided as a LGPL license.
+This is still available both for proprietary and free software use, with a copyleft license on the layer itself.
+Please refer to the exact terms of this license (see lgpl-3.0).

 3. Requirements